walkingriver/scout-law/chapters/ch03-trustworthy.md

 ## Self Reflection

-1. **Think about a time when you had to keep a promise or maintain confidentiality in your team.**
+**1. Think about a time when you had to keep a promise or maintain confidentiality in your team.**

 - Were you able to keep your word?
 - How did that impact the team's perception of you?

-2. **Recall an instance where you made a mistake in your leadership role.**
+**2. Recall an instance where you made a mistake in your leadership role.**

 - How did you handle it?
 - Were you transparent about it with your team, and what was the outcome?

-3. **On a scale of 1 to 10, how reliable do you think your team finds you?**
+**3. On a scale of 1 to 10, how reliable do you think your team finds you?**

 - Is there a gap between how trustworthy you believe you are and how your team perceives you?
 - What steps could you take to close that gap?

-4. **How open are you to receiving honest feedback from your team?**
+**4. How open are you to receiving honest feedback from your team?**

 - Do you think your level of trustworthiness encourages or discourages open communication?

-5. **Can you identify leaders in your life or career who have exemplified trustworthiness?**
+**5. Can you identify leaders in your life or career who have exemplified trustworthiness?**

 - What specific behaviors made them trustworthy?
 - How can you incorporate those traits into your own leadership style?